emil-muzz/emil-muzz/steamos-tricks.md

 &nbsp;

 ### Mounting network (smb) shares

+:warning: _TODO: Update for HoloISO Immutable.
+This is likely broken with immutable.

 Again pointing to the [ArchWiki documentation](https://wiki.archlinux.org/title/Samba) on samba.

 Setup file based credentials (owned by root)